National Lottery rejects criticism of commercial strategy

-The finding is contained in a new report by Dublin City University (DCU) economist Tony Foley, commissioned by the European Lotto Betting Association (eLBA), a body that representing bet-on-lottery operators.
+The finding is contained in a new report by Dublin City University economist Tony Foley, commissioned by the European Lotto Betting Association, a body representing bet-on-lottery operators.

 The research found that currently up to €43m in good-causes funding is being lost every year because of the business approach of Premier Lotteries Ireland.

-The report identified a number of key factors impacting Good Causes funding currently and into the future, namely:
+The report identified a number of key factors impacting funding currently and into the future, namely:

 Commenting on his research, Mr Foley said the perceived threat of online lottery betting to good-causes funding was minimal.